wallarm/product-documentation/docs/latest/admin-en/configuration-guides/protecting-against-bola-trigger.md

 By default, Wallarm automatically discovers only vulnerabilities of the BOLA type (also known as IDOR) but does not detect its exploitation attempts.
 Consider the example below to learn how to configure protection from BOLA attacks.

-Let us say your e-commerce `wmall-example.com` platform for online stores (shops) stores financial information for each hosted shop under `/shops/<PARTICULAR_SHOP>/financial_info`.
+Let us say your e-commerce `wmall-example.com` platform for online stores (shops) stores information for each hosted shop under `/shops/<PARTICULAR_SHOP>/`.
 You want to prevent malicious actors from getting the list of all hosted shop names.
 Such list can be obtained via a simple script manipulating the names in the list, replacing `<PARTICULAR_SHOP>` in the URL.
-To prevent this, you may set a `30 requests from the same IP per 30 seconds` threshold to block IPs targeting addresses matching the pattern and exceeding this limit.
+To prevent this, for your shop hosting route, you can limit number of requests per time interval, and set to block IPs exceeding this limit:

-To provide this protection:

 1. Open Wallarm Console → **Triggers** and open the window for trigger creation.
 1. Select the **BOLA** condition.
 1. Set the threshold 30 requests from the same IP per 30 seconds.

+    Note that these are the example values - when configuring trigger for your own traffic, you should define a threshold considering a legitimate usage statistics.

 1. Set the **URI** filter as displayed on the screenshot, including:

     * `*` [wildcard](../../user-guides/rules/rules.md#using-wildcards) in the path meaning "any one component".
 They will cover all the `wmall-example.com/shops/<PARTICULAR_SHOP>/financial_info` addresses.